The Yakgwa Craze: How a 1,000-Year-Old Cookie Conquered Gen Z

 Shop on Amazon →As an Amazon Associate, we earn from qualifying purchases.

-Yakgwa is a traditional Korean confection made from wheat flour, honey, sesame oil, and ginger juice.
-The dough is pressed into flower-shaped molds, deep-fried at a low temperature, and then soaked in a ginger-honey syrup (jocheong) for hours.
+Yakgwa is made from wheat flour, honey, sesame oil, and ginger juice, then deep-fried and soaked in grain syrup (Jocheong).

-- The Texture: A perfect Yakgwa should be "Geot-ba-sok-chok"—crispy on the outside and moist/fudgy on the inside.
+- The Texture Engineering: A perfect Yakgwa must achieve 'Geot-ba-sok-chok'—crispy on the outside and moist/fudgy on the inside.

-- Visual Appeal: Modern artisans have reinvented Yakgwa, topping it with vanilla ice cream, placing it on top of brownies, or even turning it into "Yakgwa Cookies" with cream cheese fillings.
-These are highly "Instagrammable" and have gone viral on TikTok and Reels.
+Modern artisans have reinvented Yakgwa, topping it with vanilla ice cream, placing it on top of brownies, or even turning it into "Yakgwa Cookies."
+These are highly "Instagrammable" and have gone viral on TikTok.

 Editor's Picks for You